digitalinteraction/gecotoolbox.io/site/index.md

 We're building a platform to empower commons organisations.

-Say you run a group that has taken oven an abandoned space, or teaching ad-hoc classes in an unused classroom.
+Say you run a group that has taken over an abandoned space, or teaching ad-hoc classes in an unused classroom.
 Maybe you're having trouble scaling your efforts, or getting your message out.
 We're here to help you.